-(a) Assignment.
-On the Closing Date as set forth in Section 21 (Deliveries to Be Made on the Closing Date), Seller agrees to assign to the Condominium Association, pursuant to the instruments referenced in the applicable clauses of Section 21 (Deliveries to Be Made on the Closing Date), without recourse, representation or warranty (except as expressly set forth in this Agreement), all of Seller's right, title and interest in, and the Condominium Association will assume Seller's obligations accruing on and after the Closing Date under, the following documents and other items:

-(i) to the extent transferable, the service, maintenance, supply and other agreements relating to the operation of any Common Elements or limited Common Elements created as part of the Condominium or other equipment or facilities shared by the owners of the Units, together with all modifications and amendments thereof and supplements relating thereto (collectively, "Contracts") which are then in effect and not terminated as of the Closing Date; and of the Condominium or to other equipment or facilities shared by the owners of the Units (all as shall be set forth and identified in the Condominium Instruments).
+- (a) Assignment.
+On the Closing Date as set forth in Section 21 (Deliveries to Be Made on the Closing Date), Seller agrees to assign to the Condominium Association, pursuant to the instruments referenced in the applicable clauses of Section 21 (Deliveries to Be Made on the Closing Date), without recourse, representation or warranty (except as expressly set forth in this Agreement), all of Seller's right, title and interest in, and the Condominium Association will assume Seller's obligations accruing on and after the Closing Date under, the following documents and other items: - (i) to the extent transferable, the service, maintenance, supply and other agreements relating to the operation of any Common Elements or limited Common Elements created as part of the Condominium or other equipment or facilities shared by the owners of the Units, together with all modifications and amendments thereof and supplements relating thereto (collectively, "Contracts") which are then in effect and not terminated as of the Closing Date; and - (ii) the transferable Permits and other transferable Intangible Personalty, if any, relating exclusively to the Common Elements or limited Common Elements created as part of the Condominium or to other equipment or facilities shared by the owners of the Units (all as shall be set forth and identified in the Condominium Instruments).